SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 });
 ```

-Please take note, that resolving chunks for code splitting is done at build time and depends on a way how code is imported.
-If there is at least one static import available in the main chunk, code will be bundled statically and separate chunk won't be generated.
+**Note:** Resolving chunks for code splitting is done at build time, and depends on how the code is imported.
+If there is at least one static import available in the main chunk, the code will be bundled statically, and separate chunks will not be generated.

 ### Accessing CMS Data in CMS Components